pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/README.md

 #####<function>machine.pin_deepsleep_wakeup(pins, mode, enable_pull)</function>

 Configure pins to wake up from deep sleep mode.
-The pins which have this capability are: P2, P3, P4, P6, P8 to P10 and P13 to P23.
+The pins which have this capability are: `P2, P3, P4, P6, P8 to P10 and P13 to P23`.

 The arguments are:

-- ``pins`` a list or tuple containing the GPIO to setup for deepsleep wakeup.
+- `pins` a list or tuple containing the `GPIO` to setup for deepsleep wakeup.
-- ``mode`` selects the way the configure GPIOs can wake up the module.
-The possible values are: machine.WAKEUP_ALL_LOW and machine.WAKEUP_ANY_HIGH.
+- `mode` selects the way the configure `GPIO`s can wake up the module.
+The possible values are: `machine.WAKEUP_ALL_LOW` and `machine.WAKEUP_ANY_HIGH`.
-- ``enable_pull`` if set to True keeps the pull up or pull down resistors enabled during deep sleep.
-If this variable is set to True, then ULP or capactive touch wakeup cannot be used in combination with GPIO wakeup.
+- `enable_pull` if set to `True` keeps the pull up or pull down resistors enabled during deep sleep.
+If this variable is set to `True`, then `ULP` or capacitive touch wakeup cannot be used in combination with `GPIO` wakeup.

 #####<function>machine.wake_reason()</function>

 Get the wake reason.
 See constants for the possible return values.
-Returns a tuple of the form: (wake_reason, gpio_list).
+Returns a tuple of the form: `(wake_reason, gpio_list)`.
 When the wakeup reason is either GPIO or touch pad, then the second element of the tuple is a list with GPIOs that generated the wakeup.

 #####<function>machine.remaining_sleep_time()</function>

 Returns the remaining timer duration (in milliseconds) if the ESP32 is woken up from deep sleep by something other than the timer.
-For Example if you set the timer for 30 seconds (30000 ms) and it wakes up after 10 seconds then this function will return `20000`.
+For example, if you set the timer for 30 seconds (30000 ms) and it wakes up after 10 seconds then this function will return `20000`.